hsteinshiromoto/cartorio/README.md

 # 1. Cartorio

-A wrapper on the `logging` module for Python that provides a simple and easy to use interface for logging.
+A wrapper on the `logging` module for Python that provides a simple and easy-to-use interface for logging.

 # 2. Contents
 - [1.
 Cartorio](#1-cartorio)